ChrisBenevides/Primeiro-Projeto/.vscode/assets/README.md

 ## :memo: Licença

-Esse projeto está sob a licença MIT.
+Esse projeto está sob a licença dos MENDONÇA.

 ---

-Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discord.gg/rocketseat)
+Feito com ♥ by Rocketseat